 Educate! believes that by transforming post-primary education we can equip youth with the skills to disrupt this systemic problem of youth unemployment.
 Educate! works in three ways: (1) directly delivering skills-based education in secondary schools in East Africa, (2) integrating skills-based education into national education systems, and (3) building a new educational solution to impact out-of-school youth.

 Educate!’s flagship model in Uganda teaches transferable/soft skills demanded most by both employers and students themselves, such as teamwork, public speaking, networking, critical thinking, self-confidence, and creativity.
 On top of those foundational soft skills, we layer the hard skills of business including planning, budgeting, savings, and market research.

 Two rigorous external evaluations, including a randomized controlled trial (RCT), found that towards the end of secondary school, participants of our flagship model earn nearly DOUBLE the income of their peers and are 44% more likely to launch a business.
 A follow-up RCT found that four years later, our graduates demonstrate large and durable shifts in skills, coupled with significant improvements in education and gender equity-related outcomes.
 Girls achieve even greater results.

-At the start of 2020, Educate! was reaching a total of 46,000+ youth across over 1,000 schools in Uganda, Rwanda, and Kenya.
-Since that time we have pivoted to immediately design and implement educational solutions for youth during the 2020 coronavirus crisis.
+At the start of 2020, Educate! was reaching a total of 46,000+ youth across over 1,000 schools across East Africa.
+Since that time we have pivoted to immediately design and implement remote educational solutions for youth during the 2020 coronavirus crisis.
 In Uganda, this “digitalization” of our proven flagship program model leverages radio for content delivery, with robocalls, interactive voice response (IVR), SMS (texts), and remote mentorship for follow-up assessment, engagement, and guidance for youth on starting appropriate projects and businesses.